punithyc/Data-analysis-using-sql-on-youtube-dataset/README.md

 ### Problem Statements

-* 1. find the no of youtubers in the table
+* 1.find the no of youtubers in the table
-* 2. which is the most earliest channel
+* 2.which is the most earliest channel
-* 3. calculate the no of youtubers in each country
+* 3.calculate the no of youtubers in each country
 * 4.for each country which category has more youtubers
 * 5.which youtuber got more views in the last 30 days
 * 6.which youtuber earned more money in every month and every year